Current Affairs-Topics

 India’s Semiconductor Industry is witnessing a transformative phase, marked by rapid advancements in chip manufacturing, technology, and international collaboration.
 The sector took a significant leap forward with the inauguration of Semicon India 2025 by Prime Minister Narendra Modi on 2nd September at Yashobhoomi, New Delhi.

-This three-day event, from 2nd to 4th September, attracted over 20,750 participants, including 2,500 delegates from 48 countries, highlighting India’s growing role in semiconductor manufacturing in India and global technology leadership.
+This three-day event, from September 2nd to 4th, attracted over 20,750 participants, including 2,500 delegates from 48 countries, highlighting India’s growing role in semiconductor manufacturing and its global technology leadership.

 Overview of Semicon India 2025